shwetams/containers-rest-cosmos-aks-java/README.md

-# Containerized Java REST Services on Azure App Service with a CosmosDB backend
+# Containerized Java REST Services on Azure Kubernetes Service with a CosmosDB backend

 <!-- ## Project Health